In the Loop: Plot

 Back in Simon's Northampton constituency, a resident named Paul Michaelson urges him to do something about his constituency office wall, which is in danger of collapsing into Paul's mother's garden.
 When Paul feels ignored, he contacts the media, and there is growing criticism over Simon's inaction.
 Suzy finds out about Toby's one-night stand with Liza and breaks up with him, but as he is moving out of their apartment, he leaves her a copy of PWPPIP, asking her to leak it; she chastises him for not doing it himself.

 The day of the UN Security Council vote on military intervention arrives, and everyone converges on the UN in New York.
 Simon tells his Director of Communications, Judy Molloy, to hint that he will resign as minister if the resolution is passed.
 Malcolm learns that PWPPIP has been leaked to BBC News, so he convinces the British Permanent Representative to the UN, Sir Jonathan Tutt, to move the vote forwards to before the BBC reports on PWPPIP.
 Linton tells Malcolm the vote cannot happen until he delivers the British intelligence, however, so Malcolm makes Sir Jonathan delay the vote again.
 Aided by Jamie McDonald, a senior press officer, Malcolm hastily fabricates some intelligence by forcing the reluctant Director of Diplomacy at the Foreign Office, Michael Rodgers, to generate a doctored copy of PWPPIP with its arguments against a war deleted.

 The Security Council approves intervention in the Middle East.
-George informs Karen that, as a soldier, he cannot go through with their plan to resign together in protest now that the country is at war, and Simon's intention to make a statement by resigning is thwarted when Malcolm fires him, ostensibly over the collapsing wall story (which Malcolm has seeded to the BBC to preempt coverage of PWPPIP).
+George informs Karen that, as a soldier, he cannot go through with their plan to resign together in protest now that the country is at war, and Simon's intention to make a statement by resigning is thwarted when Malcolm fires him, ostensibly over the collapsing wall story (which Malcolm seeded to the BBC to preempt coverage of PWPPIP).
 A new Minister for International Development is appointed, with her own special adviser, and Simon is left to deal with his constituents in Northampton.